-On successfully completing the course, you will gain a Bachelor of Arts with Honours (BA Hons degree).
+The course is credit-rated at 360 credits, with 120 credits at each stage (level).
+On successfully completing the course, you will gain a Bachelor of Art with Honours (BA Hons degree).

 Under the Framework for Higher Education Qualifications the stages for a BA are: Stage 1 (Level 4), Stage 2 (Level 5) and Stage 3 (Level 6).
 In order to progress to the next stage, all units of the preceding stage must normally be passed: 120 credits must be achieved in each stage.
 The classification of the award will be derived from the marks of units in Stages 2 and 3 or only Stage 3, using a dual algorithm.

 If you are unable to continue on the course, a Certificate of Higher Education (CertHE) will normally be offered following the successful completion of Level 4 (or 120 credits), or a Diploma in Higher Education (DipHE) following the successful completion of Level 5 (or 240 credits).